shihaohong/OmnipotentOnions/README.md

 ### Install Project Dependencies

 ```
-yarn global add grunt-cli knex eslint
+yarn global add knex eslint
 ```

 ## App Configuration

-Override settings `config/default.json` in any environment by making a copy of `config/ENV.example.json` and naming it `config/ENV.json` and setting the appropriate variable.
+Override settings `config/knex.json` and `config/passport.json` in any environment by making a copy of `config/knex.example.json` and `config/passport.example.json` and naming it `config/knex.json` and `config/passport.json` and setting the appropriate variable.

-For environments that require use of environment variables, you can supply variables as defined in `config/custom-environment-variables.json`.

 See https://www.npmjs.com/package/config
 And https://github.com/lorenwest/node-config/wiki/Environment-Variables#custom-environment-variables